 - What is an MCC?

 A Mortgage Credit Certificate, also known as an MCC, is a federal tax credit that reduces the amount of federal income tax paid by the homeowner.
-The tax credit is equal to 40% of the mortgage interest paid during the tax year, up to a maximum $2,000 per year.
+The tax credit is equal to 20% of the mortgage interest paid during the tax year.

 - What are the requirements?

 To qualify, you must meet certain income requirements and be a first-time home buyer (defined as anyone who has not owned a home in the past three years).
 Take the eligibility quiz to see if you meet the requirements.

 - How do I apply?

 You must work with one of TSAHC’s approved lenders.
 The lender will help you fill out the application and ensure that you meet all of the requirements.
 Click here to find a participating lender.

 Please note that you must apply for the MCC BEFORE you close on your home loan.
 You cannot apply for the MCC after your loan has closed.